soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 or 90% to qualify for their incentives, without which your income is below poverty line.

 That’s more strict than regular employer-employee dynamics.
-It creates a feeling where you are watched all the time by all-powerful malevolent overlord.
-It’s psychological warfare and torture like how Amazon treats their warehouse workers.
+It creates a feeling where you are watched all the time by all-powerful malevolent overlord. **It’s psychological warfare and torture like how Amazon treats their warehouse workers**.

 ### Worker exploitation: unlimited sheep